History of the Jews in the American West: Portland, Oregon

 Jacob Goldsmith and Lewis May were the earliest Jews settling in Portland, Oregon; in 1849 the two German-born immigrants established a general store in the city.
 Despite having an early arrive in the state of Oregon, it took almost a decade to establish a synagogue in the state.
 The first synagogue built in 1861 by Congregation Beth Israel in Portland.
 In 1869, a second synagogue was built for Congregation Ahavai Sholom also of Portland.

 Jewish politicians

 There were over 30 Jewish mayors in the late 1800s and early 1900s.

 California

 Adolph Sutro, a Jewish tradesman from Prussia, ran as the "Anti-Octopus" candidate and served one term as the Mayor of San Francisco in 1895 to 1897.

-The first Jewish congresswoman in the United States was Florence Kahn, who represented California's 4th district succeeding her husband Julius Kahn when he died in the middle of his 12th term.
+The first Jewish congresswoman in the United States was Florence Kahn, who represented California's 4th district from December 1925 to January 1937, succeeding her husband, Julius Kahn, after he died in the middle of his 12th term.
 In addition to being a congresswoman, she taught English and history to high school students.
-She was involved in many Jewish organizations and motivated women across California to participate in politics.
+She was involved in many Jewish organizations, and motivated women across California to participate in politics.